Bhutan High Trails via Laya

 Highlights

-• Gain magnificent views of the sacred peak, Jomolhari and Jichu Drake
+• Gain magnificent views of the sacred peaks, Jomolhari and Jichu Drake.

 Itinerary